iutools/iutools/doc/test-plan.md

 - Enter url https://www.gov.nu.ca/iu
 - Check that
   - IU sentences on the left, En on the right
-  - IU Text has been Romanized
+  - IU Text displayed in the current PREFERRED script
   - Hover the mouse over a word:
     - It shows that it's clickable
     - Clicking on that IU word opens a Dictionary Entry for that word
   - Hover the mouse over a NON-word (ex: period, comma, space):
     - It does NOT show that it's clickable
     - Clicking on that NON-word does NOT produce a Gist
+- Change the PREFERRED script and hit [Assist Reading] again
+  - Check that the IU text is now displayed in the new preferred script

 En url (Happy Path)
 - Enter https://www.gov.nu.ca/honourable-joe-savikataaq-4
 - Check that
   - IU sentences on the left, En on the right
-  - IU Text has been Romanized
+  - IU Text displayed in the current PREFERRED script
   - Hover the mouse over a word:
     - It shows that it's clickable
     - Clicking on that IU word opens a Dictionary Entry for that word
   - Hover the mouse over a NON-word (ex: period, comma, space):
     - It does NOT show that it's clickable
     - Clicking on that NON-word does NOT open a Dictionary Entry for that word
+- Change the PREFERRED script and hit [Assist Reading] again
+  - Check that the IU text is now displayed in the new preferred script

 Undownloadable pages